 Not having experienced or even heard of the phenomenon of "egg-bound hen," I sure learned fast.
 I googled her symptoms, and this is what we discovered was the problem.
 I wish I had known sooner, and had known what to look for.
 The thing is, except for not laying eggs on schedule, she had been acting ok up to that day.
 This was the first we had seen her acting strangely---very very sick actually.

-My husband handles this aspect of our homesteading life.
+My husband handles the harvesting of creatures aspect of our homesteading life.
 I still cannot bring myself even to watch.
 I know it's necessary and it's what the animals are for, but I have to admit I do still have trouble with it sometimes.
 My dad was a hunter, and so is my husband.
 I understand that animals serve a purpose on this earth to feed us.
 I also believe that this should be done with care and humanity, which we do.
 I'm sure that eventually I'll be able to participate better than I do now.
 In fact, at some point, I'll have to.

 What I'm also really sad about is that I was really hoping to keep her as a layer.
 Plus, like I said, I had gotten quite attached to her.
 She would even walk into our bedroom if I left the door to the yard open.
 Little Mama was a real sweetie.